mrunankpawar/mrunankpawar/README.md

 * 🌍  I'm based in Santa Clara, USA
 * ✉️  You can contact me at [mrunankpawar05@gmail.com](mailto:mrunankpawar05@gmail.com)
 * 🚀  I'm currently working on [Club TechBrewers](http://techbrewers.org)
+* 💻  I work on Python
-* 🧠  I'm learning Python, Lens Studio
+* 🧠  I'm learning ReactJS, and AWS
 * ⚡  I have been a black belt in Taekwondo and also love to do sketching.

 [![@mrunankpawar's Holopin board](https://holopin.me/mrunankpawar)](https://holopin.io/@mrunankpawar)